kalibera/rchk/doc/DOCKER.md

 [Docker](https://www.docker.com/) is available for free for Linux, macOS and Windows.
 I've tested the rchk container on Ubuntu 20.04 (package docker.io, 19.03.8), on macOS (Docker Desktop, 19.03.13) and on Windows (Docker Desktop, 19.03.13).
+Docker is not officially supported on Fedora 32 (one may use rchk singularity container, instead).

 The rchk docker image is inspired by an earlier image from Filip Krikava.

 A pre-built image is available on Docker hub: